 - Nutrition- A balanced diet helps in keeping the hair and scalp healthy.
 Foods that cause more oil production such as bad fats and dairy should be reduced or avoided.
 Additionally, a deficiency of vitamin B can result in dandruff.

-While anyone can have dandruff, there are certain risk factors that make one more susceptible to this condition.
+There are certain risk factors that make one more susceptible to this condition.
 Some of these risk factors are-

 - Age- Dandruff usually shows itself during young adulthood and continues right up to the middle age.
 However, older adults get affected by dandruff too and the problem can sometimes persist for lifelong.